How to Build Your Business Case for a BPM System: Getting Budget

 Other problems that your SMT would like solved

-Other problems that BPM solve are more specific, but may well be a corporate objective:
+Other problems that that a implementing BPM system can help solve are more specific, but may well be a corporate objective:

 On occasion the decisions may already have been taken to approach a problem in a certain way:

-- Quality standard accreditations (for example ISO and TickIT)
+• Quality standard certifications (for example ISO and TickIT)

-And all that is needed is for the link to be made between achieving this and BPM.
+And all that is needed is for the link to be made between achieving this and your chosen BPM system.

-On other occasions a specific problem has been identified and how BPM solves it is what should be explained:
+On other occasions a specific problem has been identified and how a BPM system solves it, is what should be explained:

 Start with the place that your audience have already reached and take your explanation from there.

-Think carefully about who your business plan audience is and what is important to them.
+Think carefully about who your business case audience is and what is important to them.

 Your FD is likely to be concerned about Financial Conduct Authority (FCA) compliance, financial risk management and cost savings.